Click here to see Utrust on Facebook

 Based upon the AG opinion, the UCT attorney advised that UCT could no longer legally pay a sponsorship fee to TSBA without something of value in return.
 UCT trustees, wanting to continue its support of TSBA, generously offered to continue to provide $85,000 annually to TSBA as it had done for several years but with the sole requirement that TSBA use the funds to conduct activities related to school board responsibilities concerning employment, unemployment or personnel management.

-Name Change
+Official Name Change

 The Attorney General opinion requested by TSBA suggested that UCT trustees should not be appointed by the TSBA President but should be selected by the membership of the trust.
 That change was incorporated into a new intergovernmental agreement signed by member boards that became effective March 31, 2005.
 That agreement also officially changed the name of the Trust to the Tennessee School Boards Unemployment Compensation Trust (UCT).
 It provided for two trustees to be elected by the members in each of the three grand divisions of Tennessee and a seventh trustee be elected at-large.
-It required that each trustee be a member of a school board holding membership in the Trust.
+It required that each trustee be a member of a school board holding membership in the Trust

 Trustee Elections